existancepy/bss-macro-py/README.md

    *If you have multiple versions of python installed, use python3 e_macro.py*

 *During the runtime, you may be prompted to enable certain permissions in your system and security settings.
 Do enable those.*

+**Calibration**

+ - System settings permissions:
    Currently, it seems like you have to give terminal permissions under the accessibility and screen recording sections.
 Do let me know if there is any  permissions I missed

+- Check out 1. and 4. of the "bugs and fixes section" below.
+I highly recommend doing the fixes even if you may not seem to encounter the problem.

 Credits: